tux-o-matic/fedora-desktop-bootc/README.md

 ## The architecture
 A Gnome based desktop Linux system using Flatpaks as a mean to provide applications for the user.

 Upon first boot, a list of popular desktop applications are downloaded in the background.
-This implies that an wired connection is active or that WiFi network configuration as been preloaded with the image.
+This implies that a wired connection is active or that a WiFi network configuration as been preloaded with the image.
 On subsequent boots, the system will check for available updates of those Flatpaks applications.

 ## Building container